Trust4eva/MovieFlixApp/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# Project 2 - CineFlix
+# Project 2 - MovieFlixApp

 **CineFlix** is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).